The "Full-Spectrum" Difference: Why To Look Out For This Term On A Label

 The benefits of full-spectrum oils.

 When you take a full-spectrum supplement rather than a CBD isolate product, the hemp plant's hundreds of compounds have a way of working together to boost the product's overall benefits.
-Researchers call this synergy the entourage effect: when cannabis compounds work together, they're more powerful than any one cannabinoid on its own.
+Researchers call this synergy the entourage effect1: when cannabis compounds work together, they're more powerful than any one cannabinoid on its own.
 "I think about it in a sports metaphor, where you've got one star player, but you need the team," explains renowned integrative physician Robert Rountree, M.D.
 "It's the mix that's important."

 So what are all those compounds, and what do they do?
-First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in maintaining the immune, digestive, and central nervous systems.
+First, cannabinoids affect the body's endocannabinoid system, the body's "master regulatory system," which plays a role in 2maintaining the immune, digestive, and central nervous systems.

 Our bodies actually make their own endocannabinoids to help keep us in balance or homeostasis.
-But researchers theorize that sometimes we become deficient in endocannabinoids, which can lead to chronic conditions such as irritable bowel syndrome or migraines.
+But researchers theorize that sometimes we become deficient in endocannabinoids3, which can lead to chronic conditions such as irritable bowel syndrome or migraines.
 When taken as a supplement, phytocannabinoids, which come from plants, may be able to help ease some of the symptoms by helping our endocannabinoid system perform its delicate balancing act.*